You will make about 2 quarts in minutes, at a fraction of the price of store-bought.

 - Salt and pepper to tastePlace all ingredients in a glass jar.
 Store refrigerated.
 Makes about 2½ cups.

 Heat the vinegar and the raspberries in a stainless steel pot until very hot, just below boiling hot.
 Turn off the flame, cover the pot, and set it aside for 2 days or more (if you think you will be needing this pot, just transfer the whole mixture to a glass bowl).
 Stir the mixture and strain it into glass jars, pressing gently on the raspberries to extract all the juice but not the pulp.
 If desired, add a few fresh or frozen raspberries.
 Makes about 2 quarts.
 Store in a glass jar at room temperature.

 Cranberry Vinegar Variation:

-Substitute Cranberries in equal part, fresh or frozen, and chop them coarsely in a food processor.
+Substitute 2 12-ounce bags of Cranberries, fresh or frozen, for the raspberries, and chop them coarsely in a food processor.
 Proceed just as for raspberry vinegar.
 You might also want to try half cranberries half raspberries, for a fabulous Raspberry Cranberry Vinegar